bltlab/mot/README.md

 We have provided two scripts to help download and decompress all the data.
 Since they download all sites (currently 5.6GB compressed), they take a while to run.
 If you only want a handful of sites, it's probably easiest to download them manually.

 The fastest way to download the data is to set up [the GitHub CLI](https://cli.github.com/), which allows for much faster release downloads.
-Once you have set it up, run `gh_download_latest_relase.sh`.
+Once you have set it up, run `gh_download_latest_release.sh`.

-If you don't have the GitHub CLI available, run `download_latest_relase.sh` instead.
+If you don't have the GitHub CLI available, run `download_latest_release.sh` instead.

 Both of the download scripts place compressed files (one per site) in the `release` directory.
 To decompress the downloaded files, run `decompress_latest_release.sh`.